Beyond the Visible: A Survey on Cross-spectral Face Recognition: Conclusions

-In this article, we reviewed methods that have been developed in CFR, placing emphasis on recent deep CNN-architectures.
-We discussed associated benefits and limitations, as well as employed datasets.
+In this survey, we reviewed methods that have been developed for cross-spectral face recognition (CFR), placing emphasis on recently proposed deep CNN-architectures.
+We discussed associated benefits and limitations, as well as the datasets used.
 CFR is endowed with the ability to identify people in challenging illumination settings, as well as to detect presentation attacks.
-Such benefits have been exploited in applications including \textit{defense}, \textit{surveillance} and \textit{public safety}.
+Such benefits have been exploited in applications such as \textit{defense}, \textit{surveillance} and \textit{public safety}.

-While traditional FR is restricted to compare images in the visible spectrum, CFR is inherently more challenging, as both identification, as well as spectral variation have to be addressed.
+While traditional FR is restricted to comparing images in the visible spectrum, CFR is inherently more challenging, as it must address both subject identification and spectral variation.
 In order to separate spectral variation from identity, approaches such as domain-invariant feature representation have been proposed.
-Despite such CNN-based approaches usually performing well in minimizing spectral variation between NIR and visible spectral bands, a large modality gap introduced by capturing face images in the thermal spectral band can be overcome emplyoing GANs.

-In CNN-based approaches, streamlined to learn domain-invariant features, \textit{triplet} loss function has demonstrated better performance than the \textit{contrastive} loss function, since the former considers both, intra-class minimization and inter-class maximization.
+Despite such CNN-based approaches usually performing well in minimizing spectral variation between NIR and visible spectral bands, the large modality gap introduced by capturing face images in the thermal spectral band can be effectively addressed using GANs.
+In CNN-based approaches designed to learn domain-invariant features, the \textit{triplet} loss function has demonstrated better performance than the \textit{contrastive} loss function, since the former considers both intra-class minimization and inter-class maximization.
 For GAN-based approaches, the \textit{identity} loss function is essential to ensure that synthesized faces preserve the same identity as the ground-truth face.
-Other loss functions such as \textit{attribution} loss, \textit{shape} loss or \textit{semantic} loss are considered as auxiliary loss functions.
+Other loss functions such as \textit{attribution} loss, \textit{shape} loss, \textit{perceptual} loss or \textit{semantic} loss are utilized as auxiliary loss functions.

+We here conclude that the NIR-to-visible CFR scenario has been extensively studied in the literature, achieving high accuracy.
+However, SWIR and MWIR sub-bands remain widely unused due to their limited practicality and high equipment costs.
+We note that the COVID-19 pandemic has brought to the fore a significant decrease in the cost of LWIR sensors, rendering such sensors more accessible for a wider range of applications.
+This, coupled with the increasing demand for surveillance and protection solutions, e.g., against spoofing attacks, has made LWIR imaging an appealing option for various industries.